-When you’re pregnant, you need to know the symptoms of gestational diabetes and be sure you are screened, generally in the sixth or seventh month.
+When you’re pregnant, you need to know the gestational diabetes symptoms and be sure you are screened, generally in the sixth or seventh month.

 Expectant mothers usually are tested for gestational diabetes at some point, typically in the sixth or seventh month.
 If you are over the age of 35, overweight, or have a family history of diabetes, expect to be tested earlier and more than once.
-If you have symptoms of gestational diabetes, get checked promptly.
+If you have gestational diabetes symptoms, get checked promptly.

 What is gestational diabetes?

 By the 24th week, your placenta is sending hefty amounts of hormones into you bloodstream that make it harder for your body to regulate your blood sugar level.
 In some cases, you can’t produce insulin to keep up.
 You may also hear the terms glucose intolerance or carbohydrate intolerance.
 This doesn’t mean you’ll have diabetes forever.
 If your gestational diabetes is diagnosed and managed properly, you’ll minimize the effect on Baby, and the condition should go away after delivery.